mathspp/mathspp/pages/06.courses/intermediate-python-course/_alternatives/features.md

-## You feel stuck and your code is always a mess.
+## You feel stuck and your code is always a mess

 You watch YouTube videos, read blog posts, and maybe even bought a course or two.